chrisbobbe/jekyll-theme-prologue/README.md

 1. Fork this repository.
 If you want to use [GitHub Pages](https://pages.github.com/), create a branch named `gh-pages`.
 2. Install the theme using the jekyll-theme-prologue gem.
 Instructions can be found [here](https://jekyllrb.com/docs/themes/#installing-a-theme).

 Your `_config.yml` file **must include the following line or it will not work**: `collections: [sections]`.
-An optional sample config called `_sample-config.yml` exists in this repository and ships with the gem for your convenience.
-If using the gem, run `open $(bundle show jekyll-theme-prologue)` to find this file, and move it to your project directory.
+An optional sample config called `_sample-config.yml` ships with the gem for your convenience.
+If using the gem, run `open $(bundle show jekyll-theme-prologue)` to find this file, then move it to your project directory.
 It will do nothing until it's renamed `_config.yml` and sits in your project's root directory.

 Create a `_sections` folder in your project's root directory, or use the one in the GitHub repository, and start adding content there.